In the Name of Allah, Most Gracious, Most Merciful.

 All praise and thanks are due to Allah, and peace and blessings be upon His Messenger.

-In his response to your question, Dr. M. M. Abu Laylah professor of Comparative Religions, and head of the English Department at Al-Azhar Univ., states the following:
+In his response to your question, Dr. M. M. Abu Laylah professor of Comparative Religions, and head of the English Department at Al-Azhar Univ., states:

 Concerning what you said about Jesus not killing any one, we can tell you that Prophet Muhammad never killed any one too.
 But, Jesus’ mission was to guide people peacefully and in a land, which was occupied by a foreign power, and under siege, there was no liberty or freedom to allow Jesus to work openly or to oppose the authority in power.
 It was not the aim of Jesus to build a state.